shinglyu/fuzzel-snippets/README.md

 5. **Build the project**:
     ```sh
-    cargo build --release
+    cargo install --path .
     ```

 6. **Run the executable**:
     ```sh
-    ./target/release/fuzzel-snippets --configfile path/to/your/config.yaml
+    fuzzel-snippets --configfile path/to/your/config.yaml

-    ./target/release/fuzzel-snippets --help
+    fuzzel-snippets --help # To see all commandline options
     ```

 ## Configuration file format

-By default the tool looks for the configuration file in `~/.snippets`
+By default the tool looks for the configuration file in `~/.snippets`.
+Use spaces instead of tabs when indenting.

 ```
 snippets: